Tutorial - Getting Started with PCB Design

 Reroute an existing Route

-There is no need to un-route a connection to redefine its path, simply select Place » Interactive Routing and start re-routing, the Loop Removal feature will automatically remove any redundant track segments.
-Altium Designer includes a net analyzer that automatically analyses the route path as you work and removes redundant segments and vias.
+There is no need to un-route a connection to redefine its path, simply select Place » Interactive Routing and start re-routing, the Loop Removal feature will automatically remove any redundant track segments (Loop Removal was enabled earlier in the tutorial).
+The PCB editor includes a net analyzer that automatically analyses the route path as you work and removes redundant segments and vias.
 You can start and end the new route path at any point, swapping layers as required.
-Note that there are situations where you may want to create loops, for example power net routing.
-If necessary, Loop Removal can be disabled for an individual net by editing that net in the PCB panel.
-To access the option set the panel to Nets mode, then double click on the net name in the panel to open the Edit Net dialog.
-Loop Removal is enabled in the PCB Editor - Interactive Routing page of the Preferences dialog.

 Re-arrange Existing Routes

-You can interactively more or slide track segments across the board to make room for new routes.
-Altium Designer will automatically maintain the 45/90 degree angles with connected segments, shortening and lengthening them as required.
-To slide a segment:
+You can also interactively slide or drag track segments across the board to make room for new routes.
+The PCB editor will automatically maintain the 45/90 degree angles with connected segments, shortening and lengthening them as required.

-- Click once to select the segment, position the mouse over the segment to display the quad-arrow cursor, then Click and hold to start sliding that segment.
-Note that the cursor changes if you position it over the center track vertex.
+- Click once to select the segment, position the mouse over the segment to display the quad-arrow cursor, then Click and hold to start dragging that segment.
+Note that the cursor changes if you position it over the center track vertex - this is a different mode, used to break a single segment into 3 segments.

-- During sliding the routing conflict resolution modes apply (Ignore, Push, Hug and Push), press SHIFT + R to cycle through the modes as you slide a track segment.
+- During dragging the routing conflict resolution modes apply (Ignore, Push, Hug and Push), press Shift + R to cycle through the modes as you drag a track segment.

 - Existing pads and vias will be jumped, or vias will be pushed if necessary and possible.

-- To convert a 90 degree corner to a 45 degree route, start sliding on the corner vertex.
+- To convert a 90 degree corner to a 45 degree route, start dragging on the corner vertex.

 - Position the cursor over the track segment center vertex to add in new segments.